 DATA CONTROLLER AND DATA PROCESSOR

 The Chamber is also a data processor on behalf of the British Chambers of Commerce for input into surveys.
-This is highlighted in the section 'Purpose of processing data for the BCC’s national research programme'.
+This is highlighted in the section 'Purpose of processing data for the British Chambers of Commerce national research programme'.

 PURPOSE OF PROCESSING DATA FOR THE BCC'S NATIONAL RESEARCH PROGRAMME

 The British Chambers of Commerce.
-The Chamber is part of a network of 53 Chambers of Commerce across the UK accredited by the British Chambers of Commerce (BCC).
-One purpose of the Chamber is to "influence the function of …any governmental body".
-This objective is stated in the Chamber's 'Articles of Association' (see section 3.3 of Chamber AoA).
-We will provide BCC with your company's email address in order for BCC to conduct research into the impact of policies on your business.
+The Chamber is part of a network of 53 Chambers of Commerce across the UK accredited by the British Chambers of Commerce.
+One purpose of the Chamber is to "influence the function of […] any governmental body".
+This objective is stated in the Chamber's 'Articles of Association' (see section 3.3 of Chamber Articles of Association).
+We will provide British Chambers of Commerce with your company's email address in order for British Chambers of Commerce to conduct research into the impact of policies on your business.

 PURPOSE OF PROCESSING ALL OTHER FORMS OF DATA